People are not what they portray publicly. Not even close.

 The healing begins when you forgive yourself first.

 If you are under the impression I left Wisconsin because I didn’t like it, that’s not the case.
 I love my home state.
 ALWAYS will.
-I needed anonymity, warmer weather so I could be outside more often doing my thing, the ocean.
+I needed anonymity, and warmer weather so I could be outside more often doing my thing, the ocean.
 I will still spend summers back in Madison.
 I will ALWAYS be Wisconsin Proud.

 Hey Regina, since I aired all my dirty laundry, want to do the same and toss a few US championships my way? #NoChanceInHell #LetItGoHamilton